- 100% of a fulltime function

 - Curriculum vitae [lastname_1_cv.pdf]

 - Cover letter [lastname_2_letter.pdf]

-- Artistic portfolio (or a text file with a hyperlink to your portfolio to limit file size) [lastname_3_portfolio.pdf]
+- Artistic portfolio (or a text file with a hyperlink to your portfolio in order to limit file size) [lastname_3_portfolio.pdf]

 Project proposal [lastname_4_project.pdf]

 Scans of required qualifications: at least a master’s degree or an equivalent.
 In case of equivalent qualification or foreign degrees, be sure to add any relevant indications of equivalence. [lastname_5_type of degree.pdf]